argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

 ### Distribution

-When you are working as a team, you may want to distribute the annotation task to ensure efficiency and quality.
-You ca use the `TaskDistribution` settings to configure the number of minimum submitted responses expected for each record.
-Argilla will use this setting to automatically handle records in the pending queues of your team members.
+When working as a team, you may want to distribute the annotation task to ensure efficiency and quality.
+You can use the `TaskDistribution` settings to configure the number of minimum submitted responses expected for each record.
+Argilla will use this setting to automatically handle records in your team members' pending queues.

 ```python
 rg.TaskDistribution(